 - Enable Developer Options.
-Navigate to Settings > System or About phone > tap 7 times on the Build number and enter PIN/password when prompted.
+Navigate to Settings > System or About phone > Software Information and tap 7 times on the Build number and enter PIN/password when prompted.

 - In the Developer options menu, enable USB Debugging and all USB debugging-related features.

-- Download and extract SDK Platform Tools for Android on your PC, here.
+- Download and extract SDK Platform Tools for Android on your PC.

-- Connect your smartphone to your PC and grant access to your PC when prompted.
-You should see that the USB Debugging mode is enabled in the Notification shade.
+- Connect your smartphone to your PC via a USB and grant ADB access to your PC when the prompt appears.
+You should see the USB Debugging mode permanent notification in the Notification shade.

-- Have in mind that this procedure needs to be applied after every reboot.
+- Have in mind that you’ll need to follow through with this procedure after every reboot.

 Solution 4 – Update your device

-The “get the unfinished product, polish it later” approach is definitely something welcome for Beta testers, not end-users who want the stable OS on their daily drivers.
+The “get the unfinished product, polish it later” approach is something Beta testers should expect, not end-users who want a stable OS on their daily drivers.
 Therefore, we suggest reporting the bug and keeping your device up to date.

 On the other hand, make sure that your custom launcher is also up-to-date.
-Open Play Store > hamburger menu > My apps & games and ensure that the custom launcher is up to date.
+Open Play Store > hamburger menu > My apps & games and ensure that the custom launcher (like Nova or Lawnchair) is up to date.